Small business financing: Unsecured loan

-Because of the increased risk involved for lenders in an unsecured loan, these products are generally more expensive than a traditional business loan which is backed by collateral.
+Due to the increased risk involved for lenders in an unsecured loan, these products are generally more expensive than a traditional business loan which is backed by collateral.

 Merchant cash advance

 Merchant cash advances (MCA's) are issued based on card transaction history that happens through a point of sale (POS) device, like a credit card machine.
 For this reason, MCA's are products mainly issued in the Retail sector, where POS devices are prevalent.

 MCA's have a unique payback mechanism, where there is no fixed term of payback.
 The borrower pays back a portion of their income per month, or week, depending on the terms of their loan.
 When the borrower earns more revenue, they pay back more of their loan.
 When they earn less revenue, they pay back a smaller amount of their loan.

 Invoice discounting

 Invoice discounting uses an invoice issued by a reputable supplier as a form of security.
 Because large corporate companies are unlikely to disappear overnight, the debt which they owe the borrower can be drawn down against by a borrower.

 The mechanics of an invoice discounting product work as follows: